Shikhar16078/dsf-2025-poc/README.md

 ---

+## Install & Setup

+    conda create -f environment.yml

+later if required (some packages must be downloaded using pip in txt format, this is used as a placeholder for now)

+    conda activate ds_fellow
+    pip install -r requirements.txt

 ## ✅ Current Progress

 ### 🔹 1.
 Extract: Fetch Course Data from Banner API

 - Pulled raw course section data from UCR’s Banner API (Fall 2024 – `term=202440`)
 - Saved raw JSON to: `data/raw/raw_courses.json`

 ### 🔹 2.
 Transform: Clean & Normalize Using PySpark

 - Parsed nested JSON into structured 3NF tables using PySpark
 - Output tables:
   - `courses.csv`